m3zh/inception/README.md

 ## Debugging
 Do not build from the docker-compose file.
-Go to each single container folder (eg srsc/requirements/mariadb) and run `docker build .`
+Go to each single container folder (eg srsc/requirements/mariadb) and run `sudo docker build .`
+Find the image ID with `sudo docker images`
+The run the image `sudo docker run <image_id>`
+Find the container id with `sudo docker ps`
+Execute the container in interactive mode with `sudo docker exec -it container_id /bin/sh`
+This will execute the command `/bin/sh` inside your container and you will be able to access the terminal.
+You will be able to see if config files are at the right place for example.
+You can execute whichever command you want with `sudo docker exec`, it does not have to be `/bin/sh`

 ## Errors and solution
 1. `Error starting userland proxy: listen tcp4 0.0.0.0:3306: bind: address already in use`